-- If you wear spectacles (prescription glasses), you should note down the specification of your lenses in case you need to replace them in the U.S. You should also carry a couple of extra pair of spectacles with you as they are very expensive in the U.S. If you wear contact lenses instead, you should carry at least one extra pair with you.
-You should also carry necessary eye drops, ointments, lens cleaner solution, etc. with you.
+- If you wear spectacles (prescription glasses), you should note down the specification of your lenses in case you need to replace them in the U.S. You should also carry a couple of extra pairs of spectacles with you as they are very expensive in the U.S. If you wear contact lenses instead, you should carry at least one extra pair with you.
+You should also carry necessary eye drops, ointments, lens cleaner solutions, etc. with you.

 Visitors InsuranceGet Quotes